MO Birth Records

 1917-18 WWI Draft Registrations

-The Montgomery County Seat is situated in Montgomery City and in addition the county government website is unknown
+The County Seat is located in Montgomery City and in addition the county government website is unknown

 You can search online for Montgomery County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.

-The odds are great that your potential ancestors have left a comprehensive record of at least a number of aspects of their lives in the Montgomery County court records.
-Even if your forefathers is not brought up in a Court case, take into consideration all of the other procedures which often can have lead to her or him showing up in court records.
+The possibilities are excellent that your forefathers have left a comprehensive document of at least a number of facets of their lives in the Montgomery County court records.
+Even if your forebears is not referred to in a Court case, contemplate all of the other procedures that could have lead to him or her to appear in court records.
+See Also Missouri Corthouse Records Research Guide.

-The following are links to Family history and genealogy, Records and Resources associated to Montgomery County.
+The following are web links to Genealogy, Records and Resources pertaining to Montgomery County.
 A majority of these genealogy links fall into 3 categories: Business Sites, Private Sites or Organization Sites.
 Some have free access some have to have a payment.
 This is just a directory which has been gathered or submitted.
 I do not endorse or promote one genealogy site above another.
-Feel free to present your own most liked Montgomery County genealogy or family history related sites.